Contribute effectively to international development projects with new techniques, tools and strategies.

 - experiential learning methods incorporating varied activities to accommodate different learning styles

-- a balance of theory and practice to support cognitive, interpersonal and practical skills development
+- a balance of theory and practice to develop practical and interpersonal skills

 - program electives that provide an opportunity for specialization